 No. The most popular days in southeast Australia are weekends with slightly more activity on Sundays.
 There is an increasing level of weekday activity and most is notified on SOTAWATCH.ORG.
 Overnight operations are most likely in summer.
 Some activations are timed for DX opportunities especially to Europe.
 Long path propagation in the late afternoon in Australia often gives contacts into Europe on 20m and higher bands when conditions are good.

 How far up the mountain do I have to climb before I can consider myself on the summit?

 You may operate as an activator anywhere within 25m (vertically) of the peak.
 This area of the peak is defined as the activation zone.
-It is up to you to manage your operating location and to be personally satisfied that you are observing the rules.

 What is the minimum distance I have to walk?